isabellegan/isabellegan/README.md

 ## About Me
-A full stack developer bridging the intersection of systems and creativity—where data informs decisions, and design shapes experiences.
-Background in strategy consulting, venture capital, and product.
+A business engineer bridging the intersection of systems and creativity—where data informs decisions, and design shapes experiences.
+Background in strategy consulting, venture capital, and product management.

 #### Beyond work, I’m…
 🌎 An adventurer at heart: Living in Toronto, Montréal, and Singapore sparked my love for travel and learning new languages